In 2007, the General Assembly of The United Nations declared 20 February as a World Day of Social Justice to be marked annually.

 See the United Nations website for further information.

-Below is our first, brief selection of more recent texts included within Singing the Faith, reflecting different aspects of Christian engagement with social justice issues.
-For our second selection, click here.
+Below is our second selection of more recent texts included within Singing the Faith, reflecting different aspects of Christian engagement with social justice issues.
+For our first selection, click here.

 Jesus washes the feet of his disciple Peter

 Working with others / in the community / with the disadvantaged: